plotly/plotly.github.io/_posts/plotly2/2016-06-23-how-to-save-export-and-share.md

    sub-steps:
     - copy: "Once you have your data and plot ready to go, click on SAVE on the left-hand side."
       img: "![Save tab main screen](../static/images/how-to-save-export-and-share/Save_Tab_Main_Screen.png)"
-    - copy: "You have the option of saving your PLOT and DATA as PUBLIC or PRIVATE."
+    - copy: "You have the option of saving your PLOT and DATA as PUBLIC or PRIVATE.
+For more information on how sharing works, including the difference between private, public and secret sharing, click [here](http://help.plot.ly/how-sharing-works-in-plotly/)."
       img: "![Save pop-up](../static/images/how-to-save-export-and-share/Save_Pop_Up.png)"

  - title: Export Your Data
    sub-steps:
-    - copy: "Once you’ve saved your plot and data, you can export it."
+    - copy: "Once you’ve saved your plot, you can export it."
       img: "![Export tab main screen](../static/images/how-to-save-export-and-share/Export_Main_Screen.png)"
     - copy: "Save it as a PNG, or if you wish to save it as a PDF, SVG or ESP, click [here](https://plot.ly/products/cloud/) to upgrade your account."
     - copy: "Choose the size as displayed, or the custom size of your chart."